KohaILS/koha-manual-zh-cn/source/circulation.rst

 This report will list all items that are overdue at your library.

 |image585|

+     **Note**

+     -  You can customize the columns of this table in the :ref:`'Table settings'<column-settings-label>` section of the Administration module (table id: circ-overdues).

 The report can be filtered using the menu options found on the left of the report.